At rehabbed Globes, 'The Fabelmans,' 'Banshees' triumph

 Under mounting pressure, the HFPA pledged to reform, diversified its membership and changed some of the ways it operates.
 It now has 96 members, including six Black members, along with 103 nonmember voters.
 Billionaire Todd Boehly purchased the Globes through his Eldridge Industries, and has begun turning the nonprofit group into a for-profit company.

-Reaction to the Globe nominations last month was muted, with few stars publicly celebrating.
+Reaction to the Globe nominations last month was muted.
 But much of the industry turned out Tuesday.
 Eddie Murphy and Ryan Murphy received tributes.
 Sean Penn introduced a message from Ukraine's President Volodymyr Zelenskyy.

 “There will be no third World War," Zelenskyy said in a taped message, predicting Russia's defeat.
 "It is not a trilogy.”